Blog

 2. they don’t want to have to create and maintain quality system records any sooner than required.

 The first reason can be addressed quickly with training.
 The second reason, however, is flawed.
-It is essential to implement the procedures as soon as possible to begin creating quality system records that can be audited by an ISO 13485 certification auditor or FDA inspectors.
+It is essential to implement the procedures as soon as possible to begin creating quality system records that can be audited by an ISO 13485 certification auditor or by FDA inspectors for compliance with 21 CFR 820.
 I have struggled with this hesitation in the past, but for this project, I am completing DCNs for the initial release of all the procedures and forms.
 This ensures that all the procedures and forms will be reviewed and approved shortly after the webinar training is completed.
 Also, this gives my client multiple examples of DCNs to follow as they make revisions to the procedures and forms over time.

 Your first CAPAs